Masonj1/Tanks/Tanks/README.txt

 To start the game, run Main.java and click the start button.

 In addition to the game itself, there is also a program to create custom maps for the game.
-To create a map, run createMap.java and fill in the squares that you want to set as walls.
+To create a map, click the 'Create Map' button and fill in the squares that you want to set as walls.
 To go back to the default map, delete Background.jpg

 Contributions: